anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 Tags: content, embed, external, hci, hosted, markdown, remote, third Requires at least: 4.5
 Tested up to: 4.5
-Stable tag: 4.5
+Stable tag: 1.0.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Dynamically embeds a remotely hosted content.
+Embeds a remotely hosted content.
+Maintainers can edit a portion of your blog externally, without having any access to your website.

 == Description ==

 Brings third party hosted contents within WordPress blog texts.
-Logically, it empowers you to allow other users externally edit a particular section of your blogs, without giving them any access to WordPress system.
+It logically empowers you to allow other users to externally edit a particular section of your blogs, without giving them any access to your WordPress system.

 After installation, it allows you to use shortcode tag [third] with few parameters.